 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|

-Medicare Supplement plans lighten the load on your Medicare budget by covering inpatient and outpatient costs that Original Medicare doesn’t offer.
+Medicare Supplement plans in Provo, Utah, help to lighten the load on your Medicare budget by covering inpatient and outpatient costs that Original Medicare doesn’t offer.
 Insurance companies commonly call them “Medigap” plans since they fill in the gaps in your essential health coverage.

 Although private insurance companies provide Medigap plans, the federal government standardizes plan benefits, preventing them from changing with different carriers or locations.

-Plan F is one of the most popular Medigap options in Provo, Utah, because it offers the most coverage.
-However, Plan F has the highest premiums because of its extensive benefits, ranging from $126 to $430.37 per month.
+Plan F is one of Provo, Utah’s most popular Medigap options because it offers the most coverage.
+However, Plan F has the highest premiums because of its extensive monthly benefits, ranging from $126 to $430.37.

 High-Deductible Plan F (HDF) is a sought-after alternative to standard Plan F with the same benefits but a higher deductible and lower premiums.
 Monthly prices for HDF range from $30 to $66.39.